 We will need to contact your General Practitioner (GP) to obtain a copy of your medical history.
-To allow us to do this we will require your written consent and will discuss this with you in clinic.
+To allow us to do this we will require your written consent, this forms part of the initial Donor Health Questionnaire.
 We may need to share this information with other healthcare professionals for the purpose of living donation.

 Detailed information regarding the risks, benefits and likely outcomes of donation for both donor and recipient will be discussed with you in clinic.
-You will be asked to undertake a series of tests which are explained in more detail later in this booklet.
+You will be asked to undertake a series of tests which are explained in more detail later in this information sheet.

 When we have received your test results, you will need to see a nephrologist (kidney doctor) who will assess your suitability for donation.
-If the nephrologist is satisfied that you can proceed as a living kidney donor, they will refer you to the relevant transplant centre for the final part of your work up.
+If the nephrologist is satisfied that you can proceed as a living kidney donor, they will refer you to the relevant transplant centre for the final part of your workup.
 Please be aware that there is only one live donor clinic each month and we will do our best to ensure you are seen promptly.